Nahanni Fontaine

 Nahanni Fontaine (born 1971) is a Canadian provincial politician, who was elected as the Member of the Legislative Assembly of Manitoba for the riding of St. Johns in the 2016 and 2019 elections.
 She held the seat for the NDP after incumbent MLA Gord Mackintosh did not seek re-election.

+Early life and education

+Fontaine was born in Winnipeg, Manitoba, and was raised in Point Douglas.
+She is a member of the Sagkeeng First Nation.
+She graduated from the University of Winnipeg with a Bachelor of Arts degree in environmental development, and a Master of Arts in native studies.

+Political career

-Fontaine was interviewed for the Tina Fontaine episode the Aboriginal Peoples Television Network documentary series on Missing and Murdered Indigenous Women, Taken.
-Despite sharing the same surname, the two are not related.
+Fontaine was interviewed for the Tina Fontaine (no relation) episode of the Aboriginal Peoples Television Network (APTN) documentary series on Missing and Murdered Indigenous Women and Girls, Taken.

+Controversy

-On March 10, 2021, Nahanni Fontaine was removed from the House for the rest of the day for saying the Progressive Conservatives "just don't give a crap" about missing and murdered Indigenous women, girls, and two-spirit people.
+On 10 March 2021, Nahanni Fontaine was removed from the House for the rest of the day for saying the Progressive Conservatives "just don't give a crap" about missing and murdered Indigenous women, girls, and two-spirit people.